 The Importance of Theme

 Firstly, it is important to note that there is a difference between a tasteful pop of color versus a room full of clashing pieces.
 Many upscale hotel suites follow a very clear theme, and achieving the same visually appealing look at home requires a little bit of discipline.
-It’s important to stay true to personal preference, but insure that said preference is consistent throughout the entire room for a complete and wholesome result.
+It’s important to stay true to personal preference, but ensure that said preference is consistent throughout the entire room for a complete and wholesome result.

 Whether it’s minimalistic grey tones, radiant gold accents, or vibrant greens and blues, make sure that this is an obvious and deliberate choice as you decorate to avoid a whole whirlwind of jarring colors.